 I am a Ph.D.
 Candidate in the Department of Political Science at the University of Michigan.
-With an emphasis on developing democracies, my research interests include political parties, political economy of development, corruption, clientelism, quantitative methods, institutions and post-communist politics.
+My research interests include political parties, political participation, clientelism, corruption, political economy of development, quantitative methods, institutions and post-communist politics.

-My dissertation project examines the determinants of within and across country variation in patterns of electoral punishment towards political corruption in developing democracies.
-Specifically, I engage in a combination of methodological approaches to systematically assess the link between party strategies and voters’ electoral tolerance of non-democratic conduct by parties and representatives in the transitioning democracies of Eastern Europe and the Balkan region.
-Ultimately, I analyse how this dynamic shapes policy formation and overall democratic consolidation in transitioning states.
+My dissertation project examines the determinants of within and across country variation in patterns of electoral tolerance of political graft in developing democracies.
+With a specific focus on the post-socialist democracies of Eastern Europe and the Balkan region, I engage in a combination of methodological approaches to systematically assess the link between party strategies and voters’ electoral tolerance of non-democratic conduct by parties and elected representatives.
+Ultimately, I analyse how this dynamic shapes policy formation and overall democratic consolidation in transitioning societies.

 Prior to my doctoral education, I acquired a B.A (with high distinction) and an M.A. in Political Science from the University of Michigan.